swainechen/chenlab-training/websites/gis-aws/content/01-hpc-overview/_index.md

 - Little to no exposure to cloud computing.
 We will cover fundamental AWS concepts and not advanced topics such as AWS Batch.
 - No bioinformatics training will be provided in this course.

 **Background**: Your team has been asked to align raw reads from bacterial genome sequences.
-We are going to do this on AWS.
-You will be uploading data onto AWS storage services and subsequently run the Analyses tools on the AWS compute services.
+You will run your analysis on AWS compute services and upload the data onto AWS storage services.”